NiborGnu/witch-hunt/README.md

 + #### Video Section

-    - Titel to let user know there are a video about the Great noise to see here
+    - Titel to let the user know there is a video about the Great noise to see here

-    - Showes a video about the great noise
+    - Shows a video about the great noise

     ![Video Section](documentation/video-section-desktop.png)